-Small plane crashes between homes in Utah neighborhood
+Small plane crashes in Utah neighborhood, killing pilot

-SALT LAKE CITY (AP) — A small plane crashed Wednesday in a Utah neighborhood but appears to have narrowly avoided hitting any townhomes.
+SALT LAKE CITY (AP) — A small plane crashed Wednesday in a Utah neighborhood, killing the pilot as the aircraft narrowly avoided hitting any townhomes, authorities said.

-Images from a KSL-TV helicopter show smoke coming from the plane in Roy.
-Debris from the plane could be seen on the roof of one home.
+An unidentified 64-year-old pilot died in the crash of the twin-engine Cessna, said Roy police Sgt.
+Matthew Gwynn.
+Debris from the plane crashed through the roof of a home that didn’t have anybody inside at the time, he said according to The Salt Lake Tribune.

+The pilot had taken off at about 3 p.m. from an airport in Bountiful for what was supposed to be a short flight to an airport in Ogden, but he crashed about half a mile (0.8 of a kilometer) from the runway, Gwynn said.

-Video posted online from the scene shows wreckage on fire, with flames a few feet high topped by black smoke on a street with houses on both sides.
+Photos and videos posted online from residents showed the wreckage on fire, with flames a few feet high topped by black smoke on a street with houses on both sides.

 Roy is about 30 miles (48 kilometers) north of Salt Lake City.